Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 The Unit Type is a zero length tuple `()` that is Rust's way to represent nothing.
 It is zero bytes, does not exist on the stack at runtime, and unlike other languages with types like `null` or `void`, can not be used interchangeably with other types.

+You might use this type in conjunction with generics which we'll come to in a bit.

 ### Structs